Do you ever wonder how your golf ball can go anywhere but straight?

 I encourage you not to do this.

-When you can take just a bit more time to set up and be sure that your feet are in the right position, this is the best way to hit a golf ball straight.
+When you can take just a bit more time to set up and be sure that your feet are in the right position, you’ll hit more straight shots.
+Incorporate aiming and a setup check into your pre-shot routine.

 Check the Grip